For investigating tricky issues, we may ask you to share your logs. There are two logs generally of interest in these situations:

 Logs from the Roku

-The easiest way to share logs with Plex team members is usually to enable remote logging.
-When you enable remote logging on your Roku, for the next 20 minutes all log messages from both your Roku and your Plex Media Server will be sent to a logging service.
+This is the easiest way to provide logs that the Plex team can investigate.
+When you enable remote logging on your Roku, for the next 20 minutes all log messages from both your Roku and your Plex Media Server will be sent to a logging service (where they’re only available for a few days).
 A handful of members of the Plex team have access to those logs and can pull them up without you having to download or upload anything.
 Only the Plex team has access to the logs though, so other forum members won’t be able to help you.

 Enable Remote Logging